awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 For more information about CodeCommit and CloudWatch Events, see [CloudWatch Events Event Examples From Supported Services](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html#codecommit_event_type)\.

-#### Example 3: Create a Policy for AWS Lambda Integration with a CodeCommit Trigger<a name="access-permissions-lambda-int"></a>
+#### Example 3: Create a policy for AWS Lambda integration with a CodeCommit trigger<a name="access-permissions-lambda-int"></a>

 You can configure a CodeCommit repository so that code pushes or other events trigger actions, such as invoking a function in AWS Lambda\.
-For more information, see [Create a Trigger for a Lambda Function](how-to-notify-lambda.md)\.
+For more information, see [Create a trigger for a Lambda function](how-to-notify-lambda.md)\.
 This information is specific to triggers, and not CloudWatch Events\.

 If you want your trigger to run a Lambda function directly \(instead of using an Amazon SNS topic to invoke the Lambda function\), and you do not configure the trigger in the Lambda console, you must include a policy similar to the following in the function's resource policy: